Table of Contents[Hide][Show]

 Rancidity, Smokepoint, and Storage

-Hemp seed oil has a low smoke point of 330 °F/ 166°C. Thus, hemp seed oil is rarely, if ever, recommended for use in cooking.
-Instead, most hemp oils are sold as a supplement or for use in salad dressing, mayonnaise, green smoothies or similar foods, where its mildly nutty flavor fits well with the final product.
+Hemp seed oil has a low smoke point of 330 °F/ 166°C. Thus, hemp seed oil is not recommended for use in cooking.
+Instead, most hemp oils are sold as a supplement or for use in salad dressing, mayonnaise, green smoothies or similar foods.
+Any dish where its mildly nutty flavor fits well with the final product will work.

-Also note, the more refined an oil, the higher its smoke point.
-This even holds true for olive oil, so extra virgin olive oil is generally best used raw or at most, in a light sauté!
+Also note, the more refined an oil, the higher the smoke point.
+This holds true for olive oil as well.
+Hence, even extra virgin olive oil is generally best used raw or at most, in a light sauté!

 What to do about Hemp (Seed) Oil?